 The Demolition Code has also been amended to include an even more rigorous assessment regime where land is located within the new Spring Hill Neighbourhood Plan area.
 In summary, there is no longer any scope to rely upon the lack of surrounding character, or the building itself, in support of building demolition.
 Demolition approval for mapped character building is now restricted to where a building is structurally unsound and not capable of being structurally repaired.

 The proposed Petrie Terrace Neighbourhood Plan is essentially renaming of the Petrie Terrace and Spring Hill Neighbourhood Plan, with the Spring Hill component excised from it.
 No significant drafting changes apply to this Plan.

-For advice regarding the specific implications for your project, and recommendations regarding the most appropriate development strategy, please contact myself, or any of our experienced Town Planning team.
+For advice regarding the specific implications for your project, and recommendations regarding the most appropriate development strategy, please contact our experienced Town Planning team.